Hamdysaad20/Rust-Bash-files/Rust/data_types.md

 ________
 ### acess tuple :
 - YOU CAN'T ACESS THEM ALL !!!!
-- so , instade use the index
+- so , instead use the index
 ### EX:
 ```
 let tup:(i32,char)=(3,'d');